sitebay/docs/articles/guides/quick-answers/sitebay/how-to-compress-wordpress-site-to-zip/index.md

 Choose the "Quick" option.
 Make sure the format is set to "SQL."
 Hit "Go," and it'll download to your computer.
-Step 4: Bring It to Site Bay
+Step 4: Bring It to SiteBay

-With your site and database all zipped up and ready, head over to Site Bay.
-We've got a smooth migration tool that'll take those files and set everything up on your new Site Bay WordPress hosting.
+With your site and database all zipped up and ready, head over to SiteBay.
+We've got a smooth migration tool that'll take those files and set everything up on your new SiteBay WordPress hosting.
 Or, you can reach out to our support team at support@sitebay.org.
 We're here to help make this move as easy as pie.

 Step 5: Check Your Site

 Once everything's uploaded and set up, give your site a thorough check.
 Make sure everything looks good, all your pages are loading, and there ain't any missing images or broken links.

 And that's it!
-You've just moved your WordPress site to Site Bay.
+You've just moved your WordPress site to SiteBay.
 Welcome to the fam!
 If you hit any snags or have questions, our support team's got your back.
-Happy hosting with Site Bay!
+Happy hosting with SiteBay!